sai8151/AccelRender/README.md

 4. **Connect and Play:** Connect your Android device and computer to the same Wi-Fi network.
 Start the app, run the Blender script, and watch the magic unfold!

-## Join the Magic

-AccelRender is not just about technology; it's about creativity and exploration.
-Feel free to tinker with the code, create your own 3D models, and share your experiences with the community.

-Let's turn everyday motion into extraordinary art with AccelRender.
-Your Android device is your brush, and Blender is your canvas.
-Come and be part of the magic!